SumoLogic/sumologic-collector-puppet-module/README.md

 #### Note:
 For Puppet 4.x and later:

-* Utilize the release v0.2.1.
-Release v0.2.1 will be enhanced per puppet guidelines to support latest puppet versions.
+* Utilize the release v0.2.1 or later.
+Release v0.2.1 and later will be enhanced per puppet guidelines to support latest puppet versions.

 For Puppet 3.x: